-- (63) The University Council may rescind conferment of an award for reasons which include, but are not limited to: - a. a graduate wishes to have their award rescinded; - b. an administrative error has resulted in the conferral of an award for which the Student was not eligible; or - c. a Student or former Student is in breach of a rule or policy of the University where rescission of an award is a valid penalty for such a breach. - (64) The decision to rescind the conferral of an award is made by Council on the recommendation of the relevant Pro Vice-Chancellor or the Vice-Chancellor.
-The Council's decision is final. - (65) A rescission under Rule 63(a), if approved, shall not be valid until the original documentation that attests to the conferral of the award for which rescission is sought has been returned to the University, or acceptable proof is provided to the University that the documentation is destroyed or no longer available.
-Every attempt will be made by the University to retrieve the original documentation for rescission of an award under Rule 63(b-c).
+(63) The UNE Council may rescind conferment of an award for reasons which include, but are not limited to:

+- a. a graduate applies to have their award rescinded; - b. an administrative error has resulted in the conferral of an award for which the Student was not eligible; or - c. a Student or former Student is in breach of a rule or policy of the University where rescission of an award is a valid penalty for such a breach.

+(64) The decision to rescind the conferral of an award is made by Council on the recommendation of the relevant Pro Vice-Chancellor.
+The Council's decision is final.

+(65) A rescission under Rule 63a, if approved, shall not be valid until the original documentation that attests to the conferral of the award for which rescission is sought has been returned to the University, or acceptable proof is provided to the University that the documentation is destroyed or no longer available.
+Every attempt will be made by the University to retrieve the original documentation for rescission of an award under Rule 63b-c.